-Alternatively, we can sample values from known bivariate distributions, randomize rows and columns in the sampled data matrix, and compare the solutions from different seriation algorithms.
-Wilkinson (2005) generated rectangular matrices whose row and column covariances were determined by five different covariance structures: Toeplitz, Band, Circular, Equicovariance, and Block diagonal.
+(2005) generated rectangular matrices whose row and column covariances were determined by five different covariance structures: Toeplitz, Band, Circular, Equicovariance, and Block diagonal.
 He then randomly permuted rows and columns before applying several different seriation algorithms, including clustering, MDS, and SVD.
 Overall, SVD recovered the original ordering better than any other method used on all five types of matrices.

-These findings suggest that a simple SVD may be the best general seriation method and that cluster methods should be restricted to those data sets for which a cluster model is appropriate.
+These findings suggest that a simple SVD may be the best general seriation method and that cluster methods should be restricted to those datasets where a cluster model is appropriate.
 If SVD is chosen, then one should consider recent robust methods for this decomposition (Liu et al. 2003).
-For microarray data, whether hierarchical clustering-based seriation is more useful than other approaches, despite the popularity of this method, remains an open question.
+For microarray data, it is still an open question whether hierarchical-clustering-based seriation is more useful than other approaches, despite the popularity of this method.